rolandmueller/bigdata/docker.md

 docker-compose up
 ```

+and open the project in a web browser.

-If it works, cancel the service (control+C).
+If it works, cancel the service in the terminal (control+C).
 In VS Code, add all changes to git and commit and push the changes.

 # Customize the Website

 The final task is to customize the website like you want (see https://simplecss.org/demo for help):
-1. Add a link in `hello.html` that links to the HWR Berlin homepage
+1. Add a link in `hello.html` that points to the HWR Berlin homepage
 2. Add a footer with your name
 3. Add an image to the web page.
 4. Add a navigation menu to the web page, with three menu items: Home (the current hello page), Titanic (another internal page) and About (a link to your Github homepage)